cloudmesh/classes/_sources/lesson/doc/report.txt

 	     returned without review.

 .. warning:: We found that students using MsWord or Google docs
-	     produce generally inferior reports.
-Hence we no longer accept reports using these tools and require that all documents be written in LaTeX.
+	     produce generally inferior reports with the danger of having a lower grade.
+Hence, in order to help you achieve the best grade possible, we no longer accept reports using these tools and require that all documents be written in LaTeX.

 Report Checklist
 ----------------